McCauslandBrett/Inverted-Index-With-Perfomance-Metrics/README.md

      line_process(line, stopwords),  processes every word in a line <br/>

 To run <br/>
 - Download the entire zip file and open in Spyder and simply press play button.
-If you have any problems running please feel free to email me at bmcca009@ucr.edu <br/>

 References: https://stackabuse.com/read-a-file-line-by-line-in-python/